Jones, CSU Fullerton Titans to visit Higgins, CSU Bakersfield Roadrunners - WTOP News

 Bakersfield, California; Saturday, 4 p.m.
 EST

-BOTTOM LINE: CSU Bakersfield plays CSU Fullerton in a matchup of Big West teams.
+BOTTOM LINE: Kaleb Higgins and the CSU Bakersfield Roadrunners host Max Jones and the CSU Fullerton Titans.

-The Roadrunners are 7-3 in home games.
-CSU Bakersfield is 5-9 in games decided by 10 or more points.
+The Roadrunners are 7-3 on their home court.
+CSU Bakersfield is 6-13 against opponents with a winning record.

-The Titans have gone 4-7 against Big West opponents.
-CSU Fullerton is third in the Big West allowing 67.9 points while holding opponents to 43.2% shooting.
+The Titans are 4-7 against conference opponents.
+CSU Fullerton has a 6-12 record against opponents over .500.

-CSU Bakersfield’s average of 4.2 made 3-pointers per game is 2.5 fewer made shots on average than the 6.7 per game CSU Fullerton allows.
-CSU Fullerton averages 66.6 points per game, 2.3 fewer than the 68.9 CSU Bakersfield gives up.
+CSU Bakersfield averages 68.3 points per game, 0.4 more points than the 67.9 CSU Fullerton gives up.
+CSU Fullerton averages 6.0 made 3-pointers per game this season, 0.7 fewer makes per game than CSU Bakersfield allows.

-TOP PERFORMERS: Kaleb Higgins is shooting 41.2% and averaging 17.1 points for the Roadrunners.
-Marvin McGhee is averaging 2.0 made 3-pointers over the last 10 games for CSU Bakersfield.
+TOP PERFORMERS: Marvin McGhee averages 1.9 made 3-pointers per game for the Roadrunners, scoring 8.4 points while shooting 35.5% from beyond the arc.
+Higgins is averaging 17.1 points and 3.8 assists over the last 10 games for CSU Bakersfield.

 LAST 10 GAMES: Roadrunners: 4-6, averaging 66.5 points, 35.5 rebounds, 9.4 assists, 7.6 steals and 4.1 blocks per game while shooting 41.6% from the field.
 Their opponents have averaged 66.6 points per game.